mokkabonna/vue-vuelidate-jsonschema/README.md

 Keep in mind that for instance json schema minLength validator adds both minLength and required validator.
 So you need to remove both if that is what you want.

+This merging of validation options works by adding a custom merge strategy for vue options that merges them correctly.

+This works also if your validations property is a function.

 ## vuelidate error extractor

 I recommend to use [vuelidate-error-extractor](https://github.com/dobromir-hristov/vuelidate-error-extractor) to display error messages.
 This takes the pain out of the manual labor of writing validation messages for each property and rule.

+## Roadmap

+- [ ] support all json schema validation properties
+- [ ] support loading of remote schemas
+- [ ] support $ref inside schemas
+- [ ] export own validators
+- [ ] more tests for really complex schemas
+- [ ] document and test mounting procedure (multiple schemas in one vm)
+- [ ] better validation params for array items validation (when not object)

+PRs are welcome.

 ## Contributing